tarwn/lessthandot-hugo/blogs/content/posts/2010-02-26-f-asynchronous-workflows.md

 This is almost a literal translation of the C# except for one thing.
 Notice how the C# version threads through an exception parameter?
 In F# you have first class error handling in asynchronous work flows so the first failure will will call your exception handling code.

 The first class support for asynchronous work flows is an amazing feature of F#.
 It allows you to create simple elegant code right where you need it.
-Think about some of your synchronous projects that just don&#8217;t have the performance you need and consider F# as a powerful solution to you problem.
+Think about some of your synchronous projects that just don't have the performance you need and consider F# as a powerful solution to you problem.

 [F# &#8211; Microsoft Research][1]